walters954/why-salesforce/README.md

 -   [x] Open full urls in new tab
 -   [ ] Better solutions for waiting until Salesforce setup is completely loaded
 -   [ ] Utils class for templates or other shared code
+-   [ ] Setting cog by as setup tab for easy access

 Contributors